xebia-functional/cellular-automata/blog/README.md

 ## Entity-component-system (ECS) architecture

-We start with theory, moved to practice, and now it's time for some more theory.
+We started with theory, moved to practice, and now it's time for some more theory.
 Before we dive into using Bevy, let's first make a pit stop to learn about _entity-component-system_ (ECS) architecture.

 In ECS architecture, a discrete event simulator subjects numerous _entities_ to _systems_ that govern their lifecycles and mediate their interactions through